Picsart-AI-Research/LIVE-Layerwise-Image-Vectorization/README.md

 </div>
 From left to right are (1)<b>input raster image</b>,  (2)output SVGs of <b>DiffVG (path=5)</b>, (3)output SVGs of <b>DiffVG (path=256)</b>, and (4)output of our <b>LIVE (path=4)</b>.
 With only 5 paths, DiffVG cannot reconstruct the input image.
 When increasing the path number to 256 (which is significantly larger than the number of necessary paths), DiffVG is able to reconstruct the input.
-Differently, our LIVE is able to reconstruct the input smiling face by only 5 paths, and shows a compact layer-wise representation.
+Differently, our LIVE is able to reconstruct the input smiling face by only 5 paths, and shows a compact layer-wise representation (<small>We re-scale the speed to match the three gifs.</small>).

 ## Installation
 We suggest users to use the conda for creating new python environment.